Shawia pinifolia

-Olearia pinifolia, commonly known as the pine-daisy, is a species of flowering plant in the family Asteraceae and is endemic to Tasmania.
+Shawia pinifolia, commonly known as the pine-daisy, is a species of flowering plant in the family Asteraceae which is endemic to Tasmania.
 It is a shrub with rigid, linear, sharply-pointed leaves and white and yellow, daisy-like inflorescences.

 Description

-Olearia pinifolia is a rigid, bushy shrub that typically grows to a height of 1.5 m and has stout, woolly-hairy branches.
+Shawia pinifolia is a rigid, bushy shrub that typically grows to a height of 1.5 m and has stout, woolly-hairy branches.
 The leaves are arranged alternately along the branches, crowded, narrowly linear and 25–38 mm long.
 The leaves are rigid and sharply-pointed with the edges rolled under, giving the plant a pine-like appearance.
 They are glabrous on the upper surface and silky-hairy on the obsured lower surface.
 The heads or daisy-like "flowers" are mostly arranged singly on the end of a long peduncle and have a top-shaped involucre.
 Each "flower" has 8 to 10 white ray florets surrounding a larger number of yellow disc florets.
 The achenes are long, narrow and smooth, the pappus with bristles in several rows.

 Taxonomy

-This daisy was first formally described in 1847 by Joseph Dalton Hooker who gave it the name Eurybia pinifolia in the London Journal of Botany from specimens collected by Ronald Campbell Gunn.
+The species was first formally described in 1847 by Joseph Dalton Hooker who gave it the name Eurybia pinifolia in the London Journal of Botany from specimens collected by Ronald Campbell Gunn.
+The specific epithet (pinifolia) means "pine-leaved".
 In 1867, George Bentham changed the name to Olearia pinifolia in Flora Australiensis.
-The specific epithet (pinifolia) means "pine-leaved".
+After the genus Olearia was found to be polyphyletic, the genus Shawia was reinstated, and the name Shawia pinifolia, first proposed by Carl Heinrich "Bipontinus" Schultz in 1861, became the accepted species name.

 Distribution and habitat

-Olearia pinifolia is common in alpine or subalpine regions of Tasmania, including on Mount Wellington, Mount Dundas, Mount Sorell and Mount Field.
+Shawia pinifolia is common in alpine or subalpine regions of Tasmania, including on Mount Wellington, Mount Dundas, Mount Sorell and Mount Field.